apache/brpc/docs/en/new_protocol.md

 Add new protocol type in ProtocolType in [options.proto](https://github.com/brpc/brpc/blob/master/src/brpc/options.proto).
 If you need to add new protocol, please contact us to add it for you to make sure there is no conflict with protocols of others.

-Currently we support in ProtocolType(at the end of 2016):
+Currently we support in ProtocolType(at the middle of 2018):
 ```c++
 enum ProtocolType {
     PROTOCOL_UNKNOWN = 0;